lvbaotram/Campaign-Analysis/README.md

 numWebVisitsMonth: Number of visits to the company’s website in the last month

 # DATA CLEANING
+Here are what i do in data cleansing:

+* Renaming the columns (for easier understanding and navigation)
+* Change data format to what it's supposed to.
+* Check and fill missing values.
+* Add new columns for data demographic grouping
+* Add new columns for sum values
+* Drop unnecessary columns
 # EXPLORATORY DATA ANALYSIS
 ## 1. Demographic Analysis
 I evaluate how the participation in each campaign and overall.
 I calculate: